Hope Hopps (1926-1988)

 Hope Hopps grew up in Rhode Island and attended the University of Rhode Island.
 She later received a master’s in microbiology from University of Maryland in 1950, an era when few women pursued graduate studies in the sciences.

-Hopps authored or co-authored more than 89 articles, was awarded two patents (her second was for the BS-C-1 cell line that she developed), and was the national president of Graduate Women in Science.
-The BS-C-1 continuous cell line developed by Hopps was made from African green monkey kidney cells.
-The BS-C-1 is still used today and is suitable for propagating several viruses, including polio, measles, Rift Valley fever, respiratory syncytial, Coxsackie A9, O'Malley's A-1 agent, and simian agents 1, 4 and 5.
-Thanks to Hopps’ work, the BS-C-1 continuous cell line provides the virologist with another tool for diagnostic and research work and perhaps for the large scale cultivation of viral agents for vaccines.
+Hopps authored or co-authored more than 89 articles, was awarded two patents, including one for the BS-C-1 continuous cell line that she developed from African green monkey kidney cells.
+The BS-C-1 continuous cell line is still used today and is suitable for propagating several viruses, including polio, measles, Rift Valley fever, respiratory syncytial, Coxsackie A9, O'Malley's A-1 agent, and simian agents 1, 4 and 5.
+Thanks to her work, the BS-C-1 continuous cell line provides virologists another tool for diagnostic and research work and perhaps for the large-scale cultivation of viral agents for vaccines.

 Sigma Delta Epsilon records, #3605.
 Division of Rare and Manuscript Collections, Cornell University Library

-Hopps also became an administrator after the administrative transfer of biologics from the NIH to the Food and Drug Administration (FDA) in 1972, first as the assistant to the Director of Biologics, then as acting Associate Director for Program Development & Operations, working in Building 29.
+After the transfer of biologics from the NIH to the Food and Drug Administration (FDA) in 1972, Hopps also became an administrator, first as the assistant to the Director of Biologics and then as acting associate director for Program Development and Operations, working in Building 29.

-After retiring from government service, Hopps continued to work as a consultant and guest worker in the FDA’s Center for Drugs and Biologics (which would later be renamed the Center for Biologics Evaluation and Research [CBER], as it is still called today).
+After retiring from government service, Hopps continued to work as a consultant and guest worker in the FDA’s Center for Drugs and Biologics.

 National Library of Medicine